ana03ap/iPensum/README.md

 ### What iPensum allows you to do?
 iPensum will give you an unforgettable experience, where you as a user would be able to:
 1. Observe what extra activities you could do in the university
-2. x
+2. `Search` the semester you want to observe

-# Diagrama UML
+# Class diagram
 <img src="DiagramaPhoto.png" alt="Diagrama"/>